Developer123321/Point-source-stimulation-of-dendrites-of-a-pyramidal-cell-in-Python/README.md

 ## results/
 Contains some deducted results from different settings and trials as well as morpgological plots of voltage-distribution at stimuli offsets.

-Detailed information about how the whole cell was constructed as well as the distribution of ion channels is found in Chapter3 from thesis.pdf"# Point-source-stimulation-of-dendrites-of-a-pyramidal-cell-in-Python"
+Detailed information about how the whole cell was constructed as well as the distribution of ion channels is found in Chapter3 from thesis.pdf